finnformica/finnformica/README.md

 ## I'm an aspiring Software Engineer and Data Science student

-- 👨‍💻 I'm working part-time as a Quant Engineer at Carbon UW.
+- 👨‍💻 I'm working part-time as a Full-Stack Engineer at Carbon UW.
 - 📙 I have a Mechanical and Electrical Engineering BEng and am studying FinTech with Data Science MSc.
 - 🚀 In 2023 I want to become AWS certified.